 Homework is not a behavioural issue and is therefore not linked to the Behaviour Policy.
-Blips are not given for not doing homework but there is an expectation that pupils will complete their homework.
+Pupils will be given the opportunity to bring their homework the next day and will be demerited if that extension is not met.
+If a pupils receives three homework demerits (D1) in a half term then this will be followed up with parents.
 It is the responsibility of the subject teacher to follow up homework to ensure its completion.
 There may be occasions where the child will miss some lunchtime if they have not completed their homework.

 If, for any reason, pupils are unable to complete their homework, parents or carers should provide the class teacher with a note or contact the class teacher explaining why the homework has not been completed on the day that the homework was due to be returned to school.
 Teachers will keep records of children completing homework and these records will be checked on a regular basis.
 A comment will be made on the pupil's annual report.

 If a pupil has difficulty with the work, then we would expect them to ask for support from the class teacher before the due date to ensure they are able to complete the work, or alternative work can be given.
 This is useful information as it informs the teacher about the independent capabilities of the pupil.